 We now have American Apparel shirts available in a variety of colors through Printful.
 Check out our store for more options!

 The Hustle EP is our first release featuring five new songs featuring Jake Brooks on drums.
-The full Hustle album, featuring our new bassist, Jason Andrews, will be released in March of 2019.
+The full Hustle album, featuring our new bassist, Jason Andrews, will be released in 2019.

 Herb & Jellyfish released their first EP “Hispocracy” (with Dan Montgomery of Fast Nasties on drums and Jacob Doss of Letters From Traffic on bass) on May 1st, 2017.
 The group’s second EP “Hustle,” was released on May 4th of 2018 with a new lineup--Montgomery on bass and Brooks on drums--and showed a return to heavier rock roots.
 In June Dan Montgomery left the group and Jason Andrews filled the bassist role.
 The next five songs on the Hustle album are scheduled for completion, featuring Jason on bass, in 2019.
 All tracking, mixing, and mastering is done by Jason Lackie of Fastback Studios.
 Both he and Ed Brooks of Resonant Mastering have been instrumental (pun intended) to the groups sound development.

 Herb & Jellyfish’s influences include Muse, Morphine, Three 3, Coheed & Cambria, Billy Talent, Bayside, Alkaline Trio, At The Drive-In, Dear Hunter, Bullet For My Valentine, Tool, Cleopatrick, and Seattle locals Ten Miles Wide.